Cyberattack on US pipeline is linked to criminal gang

 “Ransomware is absolutely out of control and one of the biggest threats we face as a nation,” Kennedy said.
 “The problem we face is most companies are grossly underprepared to face these threats.”

-Colonial transports gasoline, diesel, jet fuel and home heating oil from refineries on the Gulf Coast through pipelines running from Texas to New Jersey.
-Its pipeline system spans more than 5,500 miles (8,850 kilometers), transporting more than 100 million gallons (380 million liters) a day.
+Colonial Pipeline transports gasoline, diesel, jet fuel and home heating oil from refineries on the Gulf Coast through pipelines running from Texas to New Jersey.
+Its pipeline system spans more than 5,500 miles, transporting more than 100 million gallons a day.

 Debnil Chowdhury at the research firm IHSMarkit said that if the outage stretches to one to three weeks, gas prices could begin to rise.